 What two adjectives did the author use to describe the scattered glitter that was on Sophia's tutu?
 (Answer: sparkly and iridescent) The word iridescent regard thiny and colorful.
 Sequins and gems can be iridescent.
-Is there anything it is a color of it is iridescent?
+Is there anything it is a large to the iridescent?
 (Answers will vary.
-If there are no iridescent items while he class of empt to find an iridescent piece of clothing or an alloworphia is said this of the color of an example.)
+If there are no iridescent items while he class of empt to find an iridescent piece of clothing or an alloworp was said this of the solution of example.)